 There’s a huge problem afflicting the digital marketing industry in the UK at the moment: clients.
 Not all clients, but a significant proportion of really poorly educated clients who are making buying decisions about where to put their digital marketing business.

 These people don’t know what “good” looks like.
-There’s nothing wrong with that, we all have to start somewhere…but some people will do their level best to avoid finding out.
+And of course, there’s nothing wrong with that, we all have to start somewhere…but some people will do their level best to avoid finding out.
 They don’t want to question what they’re being told, or demand some logic behind what they’re being charged for.
 They want simple, “silver bullet” answers – ideally cheap ones.